 The label describes the collaboration as s result of fruitful email conversations and describes the collaboration as “Sweet and minimal melodies on piano, organ and guitar of Enrico meet the efforts of trumpet and drums of Matteo whose electronics treatment and delicate beats provide the solid ground to a music that seems a perfect match of the two artists sensibility.
 “Open to the Sea” explores a variety of merging organic sounds where the calm and intimately of the album is disrupted by incursions of gentle noises and sometimes curious juxtapositions.”

-Coniglio describes himself as a Guitarist, environmental sound recordist and sound artist with an interest in the landscape aesthetics.
-He has previously appeared on labels such as Fluid Audio, Crónica Electronica, Taalem, Glacial Movements as well as co-running the digital label Galaverna.
+Coniglio describes himself as a guitarist environmental sound recordist and sound artist with an interest in the landscape aesthetics.
+He has previously appeared on labels such as Fluid Audio, Cronica Electronica, Taalem, Glacial Movements as we as co-running the digital label Galaverna.

 Matteo Uggeri is a frequent collaborator with releases with artists such as Andrea Ferraris, Maurizio Abate and Christiano Deison on labels such as Hibernate, Time Released Sound and Scissor Tail to name a few.

 “Open to the Sea” starts off with Francesca Amato’s sweet sounding double track voice reciting the title.
 Ambient tones and granular glitches start the track which is no hurry floating at a gentle pace.
 Lau Nau’s haunting vocals float over the soundscape which is building in intensity ever so slightly before violin cuts through and field recordings of possibly a market place enter that are crisp enough to make you think they are there in the room with you.
 I would file this under electroacoustic sound art than as ambient per se.